Celestic1/EPI-Python/README.md

 # EPI-Python
-This repository contains my solutions for the problems in Elements of Programming Interview - Python Edition
+This repository contains my solutions for problems in Elements of Programming Interview - Python Edition